mixxxdj/manual/source/chapters/user_interface.rst

 the Cue Button.
 If you have not moved the :term:`Cue point <cue>` yet, the default point is at the track's beginning.

-.. seealso:: The actual behaviour of the Cue button dependes on the
+.. seealso:: The actual behavior of the Cue button dependes on the
              selected cue mode described here: :ref:`using-cue-modes`.

 Setting Cue points